uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 Although you have credit when creating a student account, be careful with the machine and stop it running by using the console when you are not using it - that way you will not be charged for the time you are not using it.
 {% endhint %}

 Now you can treat this cloud desktop as your host.
 If you selected a Windows VM, then go to [`Section 2.1.
-Windows`](setting-up-your-laptop.md#2.1.-windows-users-only-installing-windows-subsystem-for-linux-wsl), otherwise go to [`Section 3.1.
-Installing Docker Desktop`](setting-up-your-laptop.md#3.1.-installing-docker-on-ubuntu-on-your-vm)
+Windows`](lab-1-setting-up-your-laptop.md#2.1.-windows-users-only-installing-windows-subsystem-for-linux-wsl), otherwise go to [`Section 3.1.
+Installing Docker`](lab-1-setting-up-your-laptop.md#3.1.-installing-docker-on-your-vm)

 ### 2.3.
 Apple Mac M1 (Apple Silicon) Users: Enable Rosetta